 With Manduka, every yoga pose feels lighter, I never slip on the mat, I always feel grounded and stable, and to this day, this mat looks and feels like it’s new.

-If you think that yoga deserves a place into your life and you’re ready to commit to this transformative practice, a good mat like Manduka is a great investment!
+If you’re convinced that you want to take on a yoga practice and you’re totally ready to commit to this transformative practice, a good mat like Manduka is the best investment!

 Check out the Manduka-Pro/ProLite mats below!